(On Criticism of the Pure Devotee)

 Srila Prabhupada: Breakneck.
 And then what is the business?
 Searching out some means of food, exactly like the hog, he is loitering here and there, “Where is stool?
 Where is stool?
 Where is stool?”
 And this is going on in the polished way as civilization. . . .
 Discussions with Hayagriva dasa, Socrates

 In this regard, someone might speculate what Srila Prabhupada would have said differently had he been preaching at the current time instead of 40-50 years ago.
-If he had been informed by his disciples of today’s social standards, he might not have made negative statements concerning women, etc. Undoubtedly this is an argument that has been made by those who want to remove such things from Srila Prabhupada’s books.
+If he had been informed by his disciples of today’s social standards, he might have made different statements concerning women, etc. Undoubtedly this is an argument that has been made by those who want to remove such things from Srila Prabhupada’s books.

 sarva-bhutesu yah pasyed